Guide to Micro-Entrepreneur Business in France

 If you do not have an appropriate qualification to gain entry to the activity, but entry is possible on the basis of experience alone, you need to provide suitable evidence of that experience, eg reference, salary slips;

-Ensure you undertake any complementary registration procedures, which are surprisingly not unusual, eg registration with the prefecture, local council, or regulatory body;
+Ensure you undertake any complementary registration procedures, which are quite common, eg registration with the prefecture, local council, import/export, or regulatory body;

 Ensure you select the business activity that properly reflects what you propose to do due to the different social security contribution rates that apply for different activities; there are also insurance requirements to consider;